tagboto/NLP_2018_cosinie/README.txt

-# NLP_2018_cosinie
+# NLP_2018_tagboto

-This is Zoe Tagbotos project repository for the NLP 2018 class at Ashesi
+This is Zoe Tagboto's project repository for the NLP 2018 class at Ashesi